 We’re More Annoyed Than You About Buying School Supplies

-We Don’t Really Want Your Kids’ Toys and Electronics
+We Don’t Really Want to Take Your Kids’ Toys

 We know it’s unrealistic to expect you to double-check your kids’ backpacks every morning and that most toys arrive in our classrooms without your knowledge.
 But please understand that when we take your sons’ toys we’re doing it because they’re distracting, and if we allow one there will ten more tomorrow.
 So please, if your child takes a toy to school and it’s taken away from him, don’t bail him out by coming to school and asking for the toy back.
 Let him learn his lesson, at least for a week.